carbonfact/bloodline/README.md

 ## Roadmap

-- Bring more pandas operations under the hook manager (e.g., `DataFrame.fillna`, `DataFrame.where`, `DataFrame.assign`, `pd.melt`).
+- Bring more pandas operations under the hook manager -- e.g. `DataFrame.fillna`, `DataFrame.where`, `DataFrame.assign`, `pd.melt`, `DataFrame.loc`, `DataFrame.rename`
-- Flesh out the developer guide with real-world recipes as new hooks land.
+- Flesh out the developer guide with real-world recipes as new hooks land
-- Experiment with lightweight lineage visualizations once the API surface settles.
+- Experiment with lightweight lineage visualizations once the API surface settles
+- Allow tracking the whole lifecycle of each data point, not just its source
+- Support other dataframe libraries like [Polars](https://www.pola.rs/)
+- Support more efficient data lineage storage backends for large datasets

 ## Contributing